rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 ### Modules Cheat Sheet

-Here we provide a quick reference on how modules, paths, the `use` keyword, and the `pub` keyword work in the compiler, and how most developers organize their code.
+Here we provide a quick reference on how modules, paths, the `use` keyword, and the `pub` keyword works in the compiler, and how most developers organize their code.
 We’ll be going through examples of each of these rules throughout this chapter, but this is a great place to refer to as a reminder of how modules work.